 Qualifications such as the Level 2 Certificate in Fish and Shellfish Industry Skills, whilst not compulsory can help your apprentice to do their best at end-point assessment.
 For more information contact us.

-Also, employers are now free to negotiate with their approved training provider, to ensure that they get good value training that suits their business.
+Employers are now free to negotiate with their approved training provider, to ensure that they get good value training that suits their business.
+They are also free to choose their own end-point assessment organisation.